Last updated 18th July, 2025

 This method will cost less than £5 and often works just as well as a steamer without causing any damage to plaster.

-Wallpapering seems to be one of those jobs that people have a certain knack for, you can either wallpaper, or you cannot!
+Wallpapering seems to be one of those jobs that people have a certain knack for: you can either wallpaper, or you can't!

 If in doubt, get a professional in so you are guaranteed a professional finish with much less stress.
 For many, the extra expense is more than worth it!